mpeterv/argparse/README.md

 ## Tutorial

-The tutorial is available [online](http://argparse.readthedocs.org) and in the `doc` directory.
+The tutorial is available [online](http://argparse.readthedocs.org).
 If argparse has been installed using LuaRocks 2.1.2 or later, it can be viewed using `luarocks doc argparse` command.

+Tutorial HTML files can be built using [Sphinx](http://sphinx-doc.org/): `sphinx-build docsrc doc`, the files will be found inside `doc/`.

 ## Testing